Yoobe/nba-hpprime/README.md

 ## Authors

-This is an education project with my son Selim Ersezer.
+This is an education project.
+We developed this game with my son Selim Ersezer.
+He is learning Python